Schur-Positivity of Short Chords in Matchings: Further remarks and open problems

 Theorem~\ref{thm:matchings schur positive} shows that the set $\M_{N,f}$ of matchings with a given number of unmatched vertices is Schur-positive with respect to the set of short chords, and describes its Schur expansion.
 In Section~\ref{sec:refinements}, several Schur-positive subsets of $\M_{N,f}$ are presented too.
-All these sets are shown to be closed under the Knuth-like equivalence (described in Definition~\ref{def:knuth like equivalence}), so their Schur-positivity can be derived from Corollary~\ref{cor:closed under knuth like is schur positive}.
+All these sets are shown to be closed under Knuth equivalence (described in Definition~\ref{def:knuth like equivalence}), so their Schur-positivity can be derived from Corollary~\ref{cor:closed under knuth like is schur positive}.
 It is desired to find Schur-positive sets of other types. \begin{problem} Find other Schur-positive subsets of $\M_{N,f}$ with respect to $\Short$.
-In particular, find Schur-positive subsets that are not closed under the Knuth-like equivalence. \end{problem}
+In particular, find Schur-positive subsets that are not closed under Knuth equivalence. \end{problem}

-Schur-positive sets of particular interest are pattern avoiding sets.
-As discussed earlier in Section~\ref{subsec:pattern avoiding matchings}, Schur-positivity of pattern avoiding sets was extensively studied in the context of permutations.
-Recall the problem stated in Section~\ref{subsec:pattern avoiding matchings}: \begin{problem*}[Problem~\ref{prob:schur positive pattern avoiding matchings} above] Determine which sets $\M \subseteq \M_N$ of matchings satisfy the property that for all $N',f'$, the pattern avoiding set $\M_{N',f'}(\M)$ is Schur-positive with respect to $\Short$. \end{problem*}
+Schur-positive sets of particular interest are pattern-avoiding sets.
+As discussed earlier in Section~\ref{subsec:pattern avoiding matchings}, Schur-positivity of pattern-avoiding sets was extensively studied in the context of permutations.
+Recall the problem stated in Section~\ref{subsec:pattern avoiding matchings}: \begin{problem*}[Problem~\ref{prob:schur positive pattern avoiding matchings} above] Determine which sets $\M \subseteq \M_N$ of matchings satisfy the property that for all $N',f'$, the pattern-avoiding set $\M_{N',f'}(\M)$ is Schur-positive with respect to $\Short$. \end{problem*}

 Proposition~\ref{prop:characterize pattern avoiding schur positive singletons} solves this problem for pattern sets of size $1$.
 We do not know a general answer for larger pattern sets.